 1/2 teaspoon freshly ground pepper

-1/4 cup tiny, stemless dill fronds, loosely packed
+1/4 cup tiny, stemless fresh dill fronds, loosely packed

 Directions for Making Quick Bread and Butter Zucchini Pickles

-PLEASE NOTE: A nonreactive dish is something that isn’t aluminum, copper, or cast iron.
-You can use stainless steel, ceramic, glass, and metal cookware with enamel coating
+PLEASE NOTE: A nonreactive dish is something that isn’t aluminum, coffer, or cast iron.
+You can use stainless steel, ceramic, glass, and metal cookware with enamel coating.

 1) Over medium heat, toast the mustard seeds and celery seeds in a heavy skillet, often stirring until fragrant (about 3 to 4 minutes).
 Remove from skillet immediately and cool.

-2) In a shallow, nonreactive 3-quart dish, scatter the zucchini and onions.
+2) In a shallow, nonreactive 3-quart dish, place zucchini and onions.

-3) Over medium heat in a medium nonreactive saucepan, combine the sugar, vinegar, toasted seeds, salt, turmeric, pepper, and dill.
+3) Over medium heat in a nonreactive medium saucepan, combine vinegar, sugar, toasted seeds, salt, turmeric, pepper, and dill.
 Bring the mixture to a boil, stirring to dissolve the sugar.

-4) Pour the hot mixture over the zucchini and onions.
-Stir to combine and cool to room temperature.
+4) Pour the hot brine over the zucchini slices and onion slices in a large bowl.
+Stir to combine the hot mixture and cool to room temperature.

 5) Cover the dish with plastic and refrigerate for at least 24 hours.

-6) Transfer the zucchini pickles to jars or containers with tight-fitting lids and store in the refrigerator.
+6) Transfer the zucchini pickles and brine to jars or containers with tight-fitting lids like pint jars and store in the refrigerator.
 The zucchini pickles will keep up to four weeks.

-Printable Version Quick Bread and Butter Zucchini Pickles:
+Printable Recipe Card Quick Bread and Butter Zucchini Pickles

 - 1 teaspoon celery seeds